git/git.github.io/General-Application-Information.md

 say about it?
 In general it's a good idea to describe all your Git related work so far with a good amount of detail.

+If the mentoring program allows different project "sizes", like for example 'Small', 'Medium' and 'Large', or different project "duration", like from 12 weeks to 22 weeks, please tell us in you application which project size or duration you prefer.
+It's usually not difficult for us to adapt a project we propose to different sizes or durations.

 Applicants must send drafts of their proposal on the mailing-list before submitting it officially to GSoC or Outreachy to get feedback from the community.
 They are strongly encouraged to publish a draft on